Shiyang-Zhao/Shiyang-Zhao/README.md

 ## Projects
 - __EmploVerse<!--(https://github.com/Shiyang-Zhao/EmploVerse-Frontend)-->__
-1. Developed EmploVerse, an employee management web application using Java Spring, React.js, and MySQL with RBAC and JWT for secure authentication </br>
+1. Built EmploVerse, an employee management web application using Java Spring, React.js, and MySQL with RBAC and JWT for secure authentication </br>
-2. Streamlined employee management processes, achieving up to 30% improvement in efficiency through seamless CRUD operations, advanced search capabilities, and simplified user access management</br>
+2. Developed CRUD operations, attendance tracking, RBAC, and payroll system, resulting in a 35% improvement in efficiency in employee management </br>
-3. Implemented real-time chat functionality, resulting in a powerful 45% reduction in email correspondence for internal communication</br>
+3. Implemented real-time chat functionality using WebSocket, resulting in a powerful 30% reduction in email correspondence for internal communication </br>
-4. Achieved a remarkable adoption rate, with 80% of the organization's employees actively using EmploVerse for daily employee management tasks</br>
-5. Utilized AWS and Heroku to deploy and manage, ensuring seamless scalability, robust security, and efficient backend services</br>
+4. Utilized AWS and Heroku to deploy and manage, ensuring seamless scalability, robust security, and efficient backend services </br>

 - __Metasphere<!--(https://github.com/Shiyang-Zhao/Metasphere)-->__
-1. Developed Metasphere, a dynamic social media web application utilizing Python, Django, React.js, PostgreSQL, Bootstrap, and Docker</br>
+1. Developed Metasphere, a dynamic social media web application utilizing Python, Django, React.js, PostgreSQL, Bootstrap, and Docker </br>
-2. Implemented a robust search, file sharing, and lively comments, and fosters vibrant conversations through private messaging and group chats</br>
+2. Implemented a robust search, file sharing, and lively comments, and fosters vibrant conversations by private messaging and group chats utilizing WebSocket and Django Channels </br>
-3. Integrate Jenkins with GitHub using webhooks and Selenium to automate the CI/CD pipeline</br>
+3. Integrated Jenkins with GitHub using webhooks and Selenium to automate CI/CD pipeline </br>
-4. Increased the efficiency of file sharing by 20% and user engagement by 40%</br>
+4. Increased the efficiency of file sharing by 20% and user engagement by 40% </br>
-5. Received positive feedback from users, with a 90% satisfaction rate reported in user surveys</br>

 ## Connect
 Feel free to reach out if you'd like to collaborate on a project or just want to say hi!